-Governing bodies have a strategic leadership responsibility for schools' safeguarding arrangements.
-The FfCNS will appoint a senior board level (or equivalent) Governor Safeguarding Lead, to monitor the effectiveness of this policy in conjunction with the full governing board.
+Governing bodies have a strategic leadership responsibility for Foundations for children nursery schools federation safeguarding arrangements.
+The governing body will appoint a governor as Safeguarding Lead to monitor the effectiveness of this policy in conjunction with the full governing board.
 This is always a different person from the DSL.
-The Governor Safeguarding Leads are:
+The Governor Safeguarding Lead is Cath Draper (co Chair of governors)